jmura84/FOREO_AI_Engineering/translation_app/README.md

 1.  **Install Ollama:** Download and install the Ollama desktop application from [ollama.com](https://ollama.com/).

-2.  **Run Ollama:** Ensure the Ollama application is running in the background.
+2.  **Run Ollama:** Always ensure the Ollama application is running in the background.

 3.  **Pull Required Models:** This application requires several models to be downloaded before use.
 Open your terminal and run `ollama pull` for each model listed below. **The app will fail if the models are not pulled first.**